 Keep Offline on Local Disk when selected will download that item from your Files.com/BrickFTP site (if it has not already been downloaded to your local disk) and will ensure that you always have a local copy that you can open and work with.
 When you make changes to that item, they will be synced up to your Files.com/BrickFTP site whenever you have an Internet connection and are logged in.
 Changes made by others and uploaded to the cloud will be synced down to your local machine as well.
 This sub-option takes space on your local disk.

 Delete on Local Disk when selected will sync any changes you make to the file or folder up to your Files.com/BrickFTP site and will then delete the local copy from your disk, leaving the item in Online Only status.
 You will only be able to access this item when you have an active Internet connection and are logged in.
 This sub-option saves space on your local disk while providing you connected access to your files and folders.

 If you are having any difficulty using the Files.com Desktop app, we would like to know.
-While we’re in BETA stage, we are working to improve our documentation as well as the app experience.
+We are constantly working to improve our documentation as well as the app experience.
 Please contact our Customer Success team for any help that you need.
 We can be reached by phone at 1-800-286-8372, or through your Files.com site interface (if you are logged in as an administrator) by clicking on your username and choosing the Contact support form.